 Wrecks happen.
 They just do.
 And that’s what insurance is for.
-It’s so important for businesses that do auto transport to have the right insurance for their car carriers.
+It’s so important for businesses that do auto transport to have the right car hauler insurance.
 We’ll take a look at a news story from last week about a car carrier, and we’ll examine it from an insurance angle, exploring what coverages would be helpful and what questions we have.

 Let’s start by outlining the story and giving an overview of what happened.